Delta161/tokenizer/backend/scripts/CLEANUP-README.md

 # Legacy Modules Cleanup

-This document outlines the process for cleaning up legacy `user`, `auth`, and `kyc` modules that have been merged into the consolidated `/src/modules/accounts` module.
+This document outlines the process for cleaning up legacy modules that have been merged into consolidated modules:

+1. Legacy `user`, `auth`, and `kyc` modules merged into `/src/modules/accounts`
+2. Legacy `audit`, `flags`, and `visit` modules merged into `/src/modules/analytics`

 ## Background

-As part of our backend refactoring, we've consolidated the following modules into a single `accounts` module:
+As part of our backend refactoring, we've consolidated related modules into cohesive modules:

+### Accounts Module

+The following modules have been consolidated into a single `accounts` module:

 - `/src/modules/auth` - Authentication functionality
 - `/src/modules/user` - User management functionality
 - `/src/modules/kyc` - Know Your Customer verification functionality

 All functionality from these modules has been migrated to `/src/modules/accounts` with improved architecture and better separation of concerns.

+### Analytics Module

+The following modules have been consolidated into a single `analytics` module:

+- `/src/modules/audit` - Audit logging functionality
+- `/src/modules/flags` - Feature flags functionality
+- `/src/modules/visit` - Visit tracking and analytics functionality

+All functionality from these modules has been migrated to `/src/modules/analytics` with improved architecture and better separation of concerns.

 ## Cleanup Plan